EKG Technician Education, Schools, and Career Overview

-EKG Technician jobs are extremely important in obtaining the necessary information cardiologists need to make important decisions about a patient’s health.
-Electrocardiograph technicians, commonly referred to as “EKG Techs,” work in non-invasive cardiovascular technology, performing EKGs, Holter monitor procedures, and stress tests on a treadmill.
-The details EKG Technician job duties are outlined below:
+EKG Technicians help obtain necessary information cardiologists need to make important decisions about a patient’s health.
+Electrocardiograph technicians, commonly referred to as “EKG Techs,” or cardiographic techs, work in non-invasive cardiovascular technology, performing EKGs, Holter monitor procedures, and stress tests on a treadmill.

 EKGs, sometimes referred to as “12 leads”, are electrical recordings of the heart.
-These tests involve monitoring electrical impulses being transmitted by a person’s heart.
-The main job duty of an EKG technician involves attaching electrodes to a patient’s chest, arms and legs.
-The placement of the electrodes is crucial to the results of these tests, to ensure the readings are accurate and meaningful.
+The main job duty of an EKG technician involves attaching electrodes to a patient’s chest, arms and legs in a way that ensures the readings are accurate and meaningful.
 The EKG tech uses his/her knowledge of using the advanced EKG machine to manipulate appropriate switches in order to obtain an accurate reading.
-These results are then printed for the cardiologist to further interpret.

 Treadmill Stress Tests

 Treadmill “stress tests” are typically performed on patients who complain of chest discomfort or have had abnormal EKG readings.
 During a stress test, an EKG Tech first records the patient’s medical history, explains the procedure, and checks the patient’s resting blood pressure.
 After the EKG Tech attaches a 12-lead monitoring system to the patient’s chest, he/she walks on a treadmill.
 The EKG Tech increases the speed and incline of the treadmill to measure the amount of stress placed on the heart under physical exertion.